Block Course, 04.10.2022 - 10.10.2022, 9:00-17:00, HS 1098, Kollegiengebäude I, Platz der Universität 3, 79098 Freiburg i.Br.

 This block course is intended for master and PhD students from engineering, computer science, mathematics, physics, and other mathematical sciences.
 The aim is that participants understand the main concepts of model predictive control (MPC) and reinforcement learning (RL) as well the similarities and differences between the two approaches.
 In hands-on exercises and project work they learn to apply the methods to practical optimal control problems from science and engineering.

 The course consists of lectures, exercises, and project work.
-Most lectures will be given by Prof. Dr. Joschka Boedecker and Prof. Dr. Moritz Diehl from the University of Freiburg.
-Towards the end of the course, invited guest lectures will be given by external experts in the field.
+The lectures in are given by Prof. Dr. Joschka Boedecker and Prof. Dr. Moritz Diehl from the University of Freiburg.

 - Optimal Control Problem (OCP) formulations - constrained, infinite horizon, discrete time, stochastic, robust